GetStoreConnect/npsp-compatibility-package/README.md

-# StoreConnect NPSP Anon Household Fix
+# StoreConnect NPSP Anon Household

 WARNING: This unmanaged package comes delivered as unsupported from StoreConnect.